 “A vaccine has to accomplish two things: It has to be safe and it has to be effective,” says Alan Rothman, MD, head of the University of Rhode Island’s Laboratory of Viral Immunity and Pathogenesis who’s studied viral diseases for over 25 years.
 “In this case, a vaccine that fulfills both these criteria will present no major side effects and will keep people from contracting COVID-19.”
-Meeting both of those standards will be a challenge for Moderna Therapeutics and the host of other companies (like GlaxoSmithKline and Heat Biologics) diligently working to develop and test a vaccine.
+Meeting both of those standards will be a challenge for Moderna Therapeutics, Pfizer, and the host of other companies (like GlaxoSmithKline and Heat Biologics) diligently working to develop and test a vaccine.

 Developing sound vaccines—like the ones we use to guard against HPV, measles, the flu, and more—is a marathon, not a sprint.
 Below, Dr. Rothman and Bryce Chackerian, PhD, a vaccine researcher at the University of New Mexico’s Comprehensive Cancer Center (who’s personally working on a COVID-19 vaccine) share everything they know about a viable timeline for the widespread use of a COVID-19 vaccine.